PatrickAlphaC/html-fund-me-fcc/README.md

     - `yarn --version` And get an output like: `x.x.x`
     - You might need to install it with npm

+Confused?
+You can run `git checkout nodejs-edition` if you'd like to see this with nodejs.

 # Quickstart

 1. Clone the repo